Drahflow/Elymas/doc/global.md

 -------

 Takes a function object *p* and an array from the stack.
 Starting from the start of the array, each element is pushed and *p* invoked.
-Returns the lowest array index for which *p* returns non-zero.
+Returns the lowest array index for which *p* returns non-zero, or -1 if no such index exists.

     [ /b /a /b /b /a ] { /a eq } index dump
     0000000000000001